zWalterli/ToDo-with-.NET3.1/README.md

 ### Run tests from API

-first exit the current folder
+First exit the current folder

     cd ../

-after exit, enter the folder the tests
+After exit, enter the folder the tests

     cd Todo.Tests

-finally, execute the tests
+Finally, execute the tests

     dotnet test
 ### About